 How to Get Around Prince Edward Island

 By far, the best way to get around PEI is by car.
-In choosing a rental option, my first go-to is always Discover Cars — not only will they stack up all the options and get you the best rate, but they also offer free cancellation.
+In choosing a rental option, my first go-to in PEI is RentalCars.com — not only will they stack up all the options and get you the best rate, but they also offer free cancellation.

-Other than driving, there are some public transportation routes, although the system is very limited.
+Other than driving in PEI, there are some public transportation routes, although the system is very limited.
 At present, the bus routes connect the island’s major towns and cities but don’t go much beyond these hubs.